 (2) Except for laboratory cleanouts there is no good reason to have more than 15 gallons of waste in the laboratory.
 The risk of accident is greater, floor and storage space is reduced, and creative measures in waste minimization are reduced when one accumulates a large amount of a specific waste for disposal.
 The National Fire Code also prohibits the unprotected storage of more than 10 gallons of flammable liquids.
 Flammable liquids constitute a substantial portion of the University's waste stream.

-If waste containers exceed 15 gallons, notify EHS for a pickup immediately.
+If waste containers exceed 15 gallons, use CHEMATIXTM to properly request a waste pick up or notify EHS for a pickup immediately.